 © Copyright – 2008 – Athletics Illustrated

-Mr. Dixon is a two-time World Cross Country Championships medalist and an Olympian with a bronze medal in the 1500m.
+Dixon is a two-time World Cross Country Championships medallist and an Olympian with a bronze medal in the 1500 metre event.
 In his very first steeplechase race in 1974, he set a national record with an 8:29.
 He also ran a 2:08:59 marathon (personal best), with his stunning, 1983 New York City Marathon victory.

 I recently watched that marathon in its entirety, which also included Lorraine Moller, Greta Waitz, Alberto Salazar and Geoff Smith.